 Contact an Experienced California Firearms Attorney

-If you require any legal advice or representation for cases regarding guns and firearms in the state of California, The Law Office of Amy Chapman is happy to provide answers.
+California’s gun laws are not perfect, but they have provided an example of how effective gun laws can create a safer community for all residents—gun-owners or not.
+If you have any questions regarding the new changes in firearms law in the state of California, The Law Office of Amy Chapman is happy to provide answers.
 Contact us today for a free consultation.